I am a sixth year Ph.D student working with David Speyer.

 K-theory and Monodromy of Schubert Curves via Generalized Jeu de

 Taquin, joint with M. Gillespie.
-In preparation.
+Submitted.

 [arXiv link] [FPSAC